hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 HAPI constitutes a minimum but complete set of capabilities needed for a server to allow access to the time series data values within one or more data collections.
 Because of its focus on data access, the HAPI metadata standard is not intended for complex search and discovery.
 However, the metadata schema allows ways to indicate where further descriptive details for any dataset could be found and the metadata contains enough information to enable its use by complex search and discovery software.

-The HAPI API is based on REpresentational State Transfer (RESTfull) principles, which emphasize that URLs are stable endpoints through which clients can request data.
+The HAPI API is based on REpresentational State Transfer (RESTful) principles, which emphasize that URLs are stable endpoints through which clients can request data.
 Because it is based on well-established HTTP request and response rules, a wide range of HTTP clients can be used to interact with HAPI servers.

 Key definitions for terms used in this document include